-following additional points, if the Sponsor possesses: > >50% of voting & ownership interest of the project or the general partner(s) the project earns 43 points, > >30% and <50%40%, the project earns 2 points, > >30%, the project earns 40 points.
-Note: If there is more than one nonprofit entity involved in development of a project, the reviewer will consider the nonprofit entities as "Sponsors" for the purposes of scoring in the calculation of "Nonprofit Percentage of Voting and Ownership Interest" for rental projects.
+If the Sponsor meets the above criteria, the project may earn additional points, if the Sponsor possesses: > 50% of voting & ownership interest of the general partner(s) the project earns 3 points, > 40%, the project earns 2 points, > 30%, the project earns 1 point Up to 3 points n/a Note: If there is more than one nonprofit entity involved in development of a project, the reviewer will consider the nonprofit entities as "Sponsors" for the purposes of scoring in the calculation of "Nonprofit Percentage of Voting and Ownership Interest" for rental projects.
 If the voting and ownership interest is different, voting interest takes precedence in the determination of points awarded.
-Op to 43 points riva Owner-occupied Projects Assumes integral responsibilities listed in the AHP application • Project planning and design n/a Up to 43 points
+Rental Projects Assumes integral responsibilities listed in the AHP application Project planning and design Project development Construction Property management Project financing or securing funding commitments Projects will be awarded 1 point for every element checked, up to the maximum of 3 points.
+Up to 3 points n/a Owner-occupied Projects n/a Up to 36

 If the Sponsor demonstrates the following: Rental Owner- occupied

+Project planning and design

-Project development -
+Project development

 Project financing

 Construction

 Management of self-help households

 Pre-purchase counseling

 Post-purchase counseling

 Qualification of homebuyers

-Projects will be awarded 1 point for every element checked, up to the maximum of 43 points.
+Projects will be awarded 12 points for every element checked, up to the maximum of 36 points.

-Receives equal to or greater than 25% of total available developer fee (or if no developer fee is in the project) 3 points 3 points
+Receives equal to or greater than 25% of total available developer fee 3 points 3 points

+(or if no developer fee is in the project)

 Note:

 To qualify for points in this category, the primary nonprofit project

 Sponsor must receive at least 25% of any and all developer fee

 distributions, including investor payouts and/or future cashflow.

-Developer fee percentage must ultimately be documented by the LPA, or

-by an agreement that is referenced within the LPA, to maintain points.

-Total possible points 7 7
+Total possible points 10 7 10 7